The principal piece of domestic legislation in this area is the Wildlife and Countryside Act 1981, which makes provision in relation to:

-But the law in these areas is also heavily affected by EU legislation, notably the Habitats Directive (Council Directive 92/43/EEC of 21 May 1992 on the conservation of natural habitats and of wild fauna and flora) and the Birds Directive (Directive 2009/147/EC of the European Parliament and of the Council of 30 November 2009 on the conservation of wild birds), which are implemented by the Conservation of Habitats and Species Regulations 2010 and Part 1 of the Wildlife and Countryside Act 1981 respectively.
+But the law in these areas is also heavily affected by EU legislation, notably the Habitats Directive (Council Directive 92/43/EEC of 21 May 1992 on the conservation of natural habitats and of wild fauna and flora) and the Birds Directive (Directive 2009/147/EC of the European Parliament and of the Council of 30 November 2009 on the conservation of wild birds), which are implemented by the Conservation of Habitats and Species Regulations 2017 and Part 1 of the Wildlife and Countryside Act 1981 respectively.
 The Convention on International Trade in Endangered Species (CITES) is also adopted into EU law by way of Council Regulation (EC) No 338/97 of 9 December 1996 on the protection of species of wild fauna and flora by regulating trade therein, and is directly applicable in the UK.
 EU obligations also exist in relation to so-called ‘invasive non-native species’ of animals and plants by Regulation (EU) No 1143/2014 of the European Parliament and of the Council of 22 October 2014 on the prevention and management of the introduction and spread of invasive alien species.
 This Regulation is implemented in the UK by the Invasive Alien Species (Enforcement and Permitting) Order 2019, which comes into force on 1 October 2019.

 The Birds Directive is the EU’s oldest piece of nature legislation.
 It creates a comprehensive scheme of protection for all wild bird species naturally occurring in the Union.
 Its was adopted unanimously in 1979 as a response to increasing concern about the declines in Europe's wild bird populations resulting from pollution, loss of habitats as well as unsustainable use.
 It recognises that many wild birds are migratory in nature and that their effective conservation requires international co-operation.
 The directive bans activities that directly threaten birds (e.g. the deliberate killing or capture of birds, the destruction of their nests and taking of their eggs) and associated activities such as trading in live or dead birds, with a few exceptions.
 The directive recognises hunting as a legitimate activity and provides a system for the management of hunting to ensure that this practice is sustainable.
 It promotes research to underpin the protection, management and use of all species of birds covered by the directive